 Divine Builder also makes use of an FAQ section.
 Increasingly, web design companies are including FAQs either as part of the navigation menu or in the footer.
 Answering FAQs increases website traffic, generates quality leads, and boosts a contractor’s website’s search ranking.

-This construction website makes good use of color.
+This contractor web design makes good use of color.
 The limited black, white, and orange palette creates a striking web design that’s bold and memorable.
 It has all the company website design elements needed to attract new clients, including a link to its YouTube channel (marketing materials), which establishes the company as an industry leader and educates potential clients.

 The Ultimate Pro also has a policies tab, which is incredibly useful for clients and beneficial for business.
 This serves as an FAQ section, where clients find the information they need without having to contact the company.
 If they still require additional information, the phone number is listed below for immediate contact.

-Easily one of the best contractor websites on this list, Oasis Builders has an attractive and contemporary contractor website design that makes use of design best practices.
+This top contractor’s website design is one of the best on this list.
+Oasis Builders has an attractive and contemporary contractor website design that makes use of design best practices.
 Its autoplay adds intrigue and keeps the viewer engaged while showcasing the company’s impeccable work.

 This contractor website design replaces a somewhat predictable horizontal menu with an off-center hamburger menu.
 Its typography is more modern than most, while the headers are appropriately sized with enough negative space between elements for viewers to comprehend information easily.

-The four things that stand out most from this contractor website are located on the right-hand side.
+The four things that stand out most from this contractor web design are located on the right-hand side.
 Firstly, the animated telephone icon draws the viewers’ eye to the company’s phone number, encouraging them to call.